How to Play Countdown

 Choosing Your Letters

-The contestant in control chooses nine letters, one at a time, from two face-down stacks: a vowel stack (A, E, I, O, U) and a consonant stack.
-The final selection must include at least 3 vowels and at least 4 consonants.
+The contestant in control selects nine letters one at a time from two face-down stacks: a vowel stack (containing A, E, I, O, U tiles) and a consonant stack.
+The final selection must include at least 3 vowels and at least 4 consonants — so the most extreme legal selections are five vowels/four consonants, or three vowels/six consonants.

 The Clock